 - Adjust the mirrors so that they offer the greatest amount of visibility and can be used as an aid while backing or cornering.

 - Use flashers, a backup alarm and horn to keep traffic and pedestrians aware of your presence and intent.
-This may keep them from entering their path accidentally and without being noticed.
+This effort may prevent them from entering their path accidentally and without being noticed.

 - Take their time while backing and back in the lowest gear or while in idle.